SteeltoeOSS/Documentation/api/v3/stream/data-flow-stream.md

 * Develop using DSL, REST-APIs, Dashboard, and the drag-and-drop GUI - Flo
 * Create, unit-test, troubleshoot and manage microservice applications in isolation
-* Build data pipelines rapidly using the out-of-the-box stream and task/batch applications
+* Build data pipelines rapidly using the out-of-the-box stream and task/batch components
-* Consume microservice applications as maven or docker artifacts
+* Consume microservices written in Java or other languages as docker artifacts
 * Scale data pipelines without interrupting data flows
 * Orchestrate data-centric applications on a variety of modern runtime platforms including Cloud Foundry, Apache YARN, Apache Mesos, and Kubernetes
-* Take advantage of metrics, health checks, and the remote management of each microservice application
+* Take advantage of metrics, health checks, and the remote management of each microservice component

-# Deploying .NET applications to SCDF
+# Deploying .NET Components to SCDF

-Steeltoe Streams enables .NET applications to run on SCDF by parsing the appropriate configuration and binding to the message broker. .NET applications built with Steeltoe are interoperable with their Java counterparts allowing you leverage prebuilt applications maintained by the Spring Cloud team.
-To learn more about these applications, Spring cloud team has an excellent guide that describes installing and deploying Java applications on SCDF at the [Spring Cloud Data Flow Microsite](https://dataflow.spring.io/getting-started/).
+Steeltoe Streams enables .NET services to run on SCDF by parsing the appropriate configuration and binding to the message broker. .NET applications built with Steeltoe are interoperable with their Java counterparts allowing you the ability to leverage prebuilt components written in other languages and maintained by the Spring Cloud team.
+To learn more about these components, Spring Cloud Data Flow team has an excellent guide that describes installing and deploying Java applications on SCDF at the [Spring Cloud Data Flow Microsite](https://dataflow.spring.io/getting-started/).

-This guide is focused on deploying Steeltoe Stream applications on SCDF.
+This guide is focused on describing how you can deploy .NET based Steeltoe Stream components on SCDF and how you can easily combine them with already existing components written in other languages.

 # Steeltoe Stream Processing with Data Flow and RabbitMQ

 This section shows how to register stream applications with Data Flow, create a Stream DSL, and deploy the stream to Cloud Foundry, Kubernetes, and your local machine.

- In the previous guides, we created `ISource`, `IProcessor` and `ISink` streaming applications and deployed them as standalone applications. <!-- TODO: on multiple platforms. -->
+In our previous guides, we created `ISource`, `IProcessor` and `ISink` .NET streaming components and deployed them as standalone applications (i.e. not on SCDF). <!-- TODO: on multiple platforms. -->

-In this guide, we register these applications with Data Flow, create a Stream DSL, and deploy the stream to Cloud Foundry.<!-- , Kubernetes, and your local machine. -->
+In this guide, we describe how you can register these .NET components with Data Flow, combine them with Java based components, create a Stream DSL to orchestrate their interactions, and deploy the final stream application to Cloud Foundry.<!-- , Kubernetes, and your local machine. -->

 ## Development

-Spring Cloud team publishes a number of sample applications as `maven` and `docker` artifacts at the `https://repo.spring.io` Maven repository.
-These can be used with Steeltoe Streams.
+The Spring Cloud team publishes a number of sample stream components, written in other languages (e.g. Java, etc.), at the `https://repo.spring.io` repository.
+These off-the-shelf components can easily be used and combined with .NET based Steeltoe Streams components you develop.

-We will be using the HttpSource  application available at
+In this example,we will be using the Java based HttpSource component available at
 ```
 maven://org.springframework.cloud.stream.app:http-source-rabbit:3.0.1
 ```